ProvableHQ/welcome/documentation/concepts/03A_transaction_fees.md

 |`Transaction -> Transition`|32 MB|1|32 credits|

 Notes
-* The optimistic execute transaction fee may increase to prevent spamming; it is currently stable between 3 and 5 millicredits for a basic `credits.aleo` transfer
+* The minimum execute transaction fee may increase to prevent spamming; it is currently stable between 3 and 5 millicredits for a basic `credits.aleo` transfer